 In my dessert recipes, I normally use Trim Healthy Mama Gentle Sweet which is a combination of xylitol, erythritol, and stevia or my own sweetener blend of the same three ingredients.
 My sweetener can be switched with Gentle Sweet in any recipes.
 I have not tested this salted caramel shortbread recipe with other sweeteners.
 Most sugar alcohol based sweeteners should work but you may have to adjust the quantity.
 My sweetener blend is twice as sweet as sugar.
 If the sweetener you prefer is equal to sugar you will need to increase the amount.

 Like what you see?
 Follow me on Facebook!
 Love this recipe?
 Tag me on Instagram: @joyfilledeats, and leave a comment & 5-star rating right here!
 Make sure you don’t miss new recipes by getting email updates!

 - 1/3 cup sugar-free chocolate chips melted

 - Preheat oven to 350.
 Line the bottom of a 9 inch square cake pan with parchment paper.

 - Mix the crust ingredients in a food processor until the dough comes together.
+This can take 2-3 minutes.
 Press into the bottom of the prepared cake pan.
 Bake for 16-20 minutes at 350 degrees until golden brown.
 Cool completely.

 - Meanwhile, combine the sweetener, cream, and butter in a medium saucepan.
 Cook over medium, stirring frequently, until deep golden brown and thickened.
 Depending on the heat of your stovetop this can take 10-15 minutes.
 Watch it carefully.
 Remove from the heat and add the vanilla.
 Cool for 5 minutes.